 Quarterdeck Bar, The Promenade, East Beach, Undercliff Drive, Bournemouth

-The Quaterdeck was owned by the Bournemouth Council and catered for holidaymakers by serving up warm lager, watered down beer and entertainment in the summer months.
+The Quaterdeck was owned by the Bournemouth Corporation Beach Catering Service and served up warm lager, watered down beer and entertainment in the summer months for sunburnt holidaymakers.
 Local groups had to pass an audition to gain a residency lasting from the Easter weekend through to the beginning of September when the kids went back to school.
 It is now a Harry Ramsden’s fish and chip restaurant.

-Dating from the 1860s, the Norfolk was renamed the Norfolk Royale Hotel in 1988.
-Mainly home to cocktail jazz in the hotel’s Richmond Room, although the odd pop group, usually of a country variety e.g. Wild Country, The Cincinnati Hog Farm, snuck under the radar from time to time.
+In the 1870s, two large villas originally built by Sir George Tapps and his son Sir George William Tapps-Gervis were amalgamated to make Stewarts Hotel.
+The hotel was renamed the Norfolk Royale Hotel in 1910 in honour of the current Duke of Norfolk and in 1974 the building was granted a Grade 2 listed status.
+Mainly home to smooth jazz and music for intimate dancing in the hotel’s Richmond Room, the odd pop group, usually of a country variety e.g. Wild Country, The Cincinnati Hog Farm, snuck under the radar from time to time.

-Rockley Sands Holiday Park / Palladium, Hamworthy, Poole
+Rockley Sands Holiday Park / Palladium Bar, Hamworthy, Poole

-A regular gig in the summer for groups to play to disinterested, sozzled holidaymakers and overactive kids.
-An insight into a musicians lot later in life when entertaining a similar sort of crowd in social clubs.
+Opened in 1956, Rockley Sands Caravan Park covered over 600 acres at its peak.
+The Palladium Bar (photograph below) opened in the early sixties and became a regular gig in the summer calendar for groups to play to disinterested, sozzled holidaymakers and overactive kids.
+At was a good insight into a musicians lot later in life when entertaining similar audiences in social clubs.

 Sandacres, 3 Banks Road, Sandbanks, Poole

-Popular pub and music venue in Sandbanks that dealt mainly in cocktail jazz, MoR combos and a regular gig for the gravely voiced folk singer Pete Franklin.
-The upper floors were always apartments, but the ground floor,which was the pub, is now a Tesco Express.
+Popular pub and music venue in Sandbanks that dealt mainly in cocktail jazz, MoR combos and a regular gig for the gravelly voiced folk singer Pete Franklin.
+The upper floors used to be part of the Sandacres Hotel but are now apartments, the ground floor, which was the bar, is now a Tesco Express.

 Santa Fe Club, The Northwick Hotel, 18 Owls Road, Boscombe, Bournemouth

-The Northwick Hotel was home to the Santa Fe Club, but is now Northwick House, a residential retirement home run by the Boscombe Rotary and Inner Wheel Housing Association.
+The Northwick Hotel was home to the Santa Fe Club, but was sold in 1970 and is now Northwick House, a residential retirement home run by the Boscombe Rotary and Inner Wheel Housing Association.